Trump considers DeSantis for the Pentagon with Hegseth under pressure over allegations: AP sources

+He blamed the pushback on fear of him and Trump and said, “So they smear w/ fake, anonymous sources & BS stories.
+They don’t want truth.
+Our warriors never back down, & neither will I.”

+Earlier, Hegseth's mother appeared on Fox News to address multiple allegations that have emerged in the media about Hegseth's alcohol intoxication at work events, sexual misconduct and potential financial mismanagement.

-Hegseth’s mother, Penelope Hegseth joined the “Fox & Friends” to discuss her son and a 2018 email she wrote him that was obtained by The New York Times, in which she confronted him about mistreating women after he impregnated his current wife while he was married to his second wife.
+Penelope Hegseth, on “Fox & Friends,” discussed her son and a 2018 email she wrote him that was obtained by The New York Times, in which she confronted him about mistreating women after he impregnated his current wife while he was married to his second wife.

 Hegseth is a former Fox News host and a former Army National Guard major and combat veteran who deployed to Iraq and Afghanistan.
 If confirmed by the Senate, he would lead a 2 million member strong military — more than 17% of whom are female.
 The revelations have concerned some members of Congress.